Tumult97/Obsidian-Files/Work/Work files/System docs/DCP/Bulk Approval Limit Switches.md

 ### Step 1
 1. The user is presented with the model with the hierarchy on the left and the empty table section on the right
-	1. The user needs to select
+	- The user needs to select 1 client and 1 facility
+2. Once the user select

 ## Architecture